-- - The State Public Defender will reimburse the attorney for reasonable payments made by the attorney to investigators for necessary investigations in the interest of justice, depositions, foreign language interpreters, and expert witnesses, if all of the following conditions exist:
+- - The State Public Defender will reimburse the attorney for reasonable payments made by the attorney to investigators, depositions, and expert witnesses, if all of the following conditions exist:

-1. The attorney obtained court approval to hire a certified shorthand reporter, investigator, foreign language interpreter, evaluator or expert witness prior to incurring any expenses with regard to each.
+1. The attorney obtained court approval to hire a certified shorthand reporter, investigator, evaluator, or expert witness prior to incurring any expenses with regard to each.

 2. A copy of the application and order granting authority accompanies the claim.

-3. The certified shorthand reporter, investigator, foreign language interpreter, evaluator or expert witness does not submit a claim for the same services.
+3. The certified shorthand reporter, investigator, evaluator, or expert witness does not submit a claim for the same services.

-4. The attorney is seeking reimbursement for moneys already expended or certifies that the funds for these services will be paid to the certified shorthand reporter, investigator, foreign language interpreter, evaluator or expert witness.
+4. The attorney is seeking reimbursement for moneys already expended or certifies that the funds for these services will be paid to the certified shorthand reporter, investigator, evaluator, or expert witness.